 Courses required for admission to these professional schools are available at Troy University.
 Admission to these schools is highly competitive.
-Troy University recommends that students who plan a career in medicine, dentistry, optometry or osteopathic medicine follow a program which leads to the bachelor of science or bachelor of arts degree.
-Because certain specific courses are required by medical, dental, optometry or osteopathic medicine schools, Troy provides pre-medicine and pre-dentistry advisers and the pre-professional student has the opportunity to consult with the major adviser throughout his/her undergraduate studies.
+Troy University recommends that students who plan a career in healthcare such as medicine, dentistry, optometry, pharmacy, chiropractic medicine, veterinary medicine, or osteopathic medicine follow a program which leads to the bachelor of science or bachelor of arts degree.
+Although professional schools require many common courses, they d differ slightly for a small number of specialized courses.
+For this reason, students should consult with their pre-health advisors to identify these courses.